Tyson Foods quarterly sales miss estimates

-(Reuters) - Tyson Foods Inc (TSN.N) reported quarterly sales on Tuesday that missed Wall Street estimates, as more consumers and restaurants took advantage of falling beef and pork prices, cutting into demand for chicken.
+Nov 13 (Reuters) - Tyson Foods Inc reported quarterly sales on Tuesday that missed Wall Street estimates, as more consumers and restaurants took advantage of falling beef and pork prices, cutting into demand for chicken.

 Net income attributable to the company rose to $537 million, or $1.47 per share, in the fourth quarter ended Sept.
 29 from $394 million, or $1.07 per share, a year earlier.